 That’s right, Arno Schubert.

-Because he drove the front-end loader downstairs by the raw materials, Arno made it a point to get his TV dinner on top of the noxious fume-emitting heater before anybody else would.
+Because he drove the front-end loader downstairs by the raw materials, Arno made it a point to get his TV dinner on top of the noxious fume-emitting heater before anybody else could.

 You knew it was 11:00 o’clock when you saw that crusty, old German in the raggedy orange snowmobile suit putting his lunch on a salamander.
-He always told the bagging crew to keep their f#cking hands off of it before disappearing downstairs to his front-end loader.
+He always told the bagging crew to keep their frickin’ hands off of it before disappearing back downstairs to his front-end loader.

 On one particularly chilly February morning in 1976, we were working on line #3, bagging 50 lb. bags of ice melter.
 At 11:00 o’clock, like clockwork, Arno popped up out of nowhere to start “cooking” his lunch.
 I believe meatloaf and mashed potatoes were on the menu that day.
 Then, just as quickly as he appeared, he cursed at us and vanished.